flatironinstitute/figpack/docs/basic_views_tutorial.md

 ## Box Layout

-Arrange multiple views in rows and columns:
+Arrange multiple views in rows and columns.
+Box layouts can have their own title that appears at the top:

 ```python
 import numpy as np